-Inquiry Area 3 - ConnectednessPart A
+Inquiry Area 3 - Connectedness

+Part A

 Connectedness Student Staff Family & Community Engagement School Climate Data Infinite Campus Behavior Data FocusEd Behavior Data Outreach surveys; staff and community Student Culture Needs Assessment Culture Monitoring Tool Outreach surveys; staff and community Data Reviewed Areas of Strength: Restorative Justice Circles and daily point sheets have been successful.
-Cohesive SEL curriculum, delivered by the school counselor, has given students a common language for solving problems and seeking help.
-Areas for Growth: Parent request for Restorative Justice Circle steps to be placed on the website for access to use at home as well.
+Cohesive SEL curriculum, delivered Areas for Growth: Parent request for Restorative Justice Circle steps to be placed on the website for access to use at home a well.
 Suggestion made for cool-down kits to be used in the classroom.
 Use of SEL curriculum in classrooms.
-Problem Statement There is a concern that professional development training is not thorough (too fast) and more training on engagement/behavior strategies is needed.
-Critical Root Causes The root cause is lack of in-depth training for curriculum and lack of training for SEL curriculum/strategies.
+Problem Statement Critical Root Causes The root cause is lack of in-depth training for curriculum and lack of training for SEL curriculum/strategies.